 The School’s chapel program is grounded in a single faith tradition in part because our chapel program cannot validate all faiths and should not celebrate an unavoidably low common denominator among all belief systems.
 In this, as in other areas of school life, our aim is to achieve a sensible balance.
 On the one hand, our chapel does not try to be all things to all people.
-Yet, on the other hand, the School’s chapel program cannot, should not, an does not try to duplicate the worship experiences that many of us have on Saturdays or Sundays, for two reasons: attendance at school chapels is mandatory, not voluntary, and the community that gathers in our chapel is not a community of believers, but a community of students whose religious diversity is sought and valued.
+Yet, on the other hand, the School’s chapel program cannot, should not, and does not try to duplicate the worship experiences many of us have on Saturdays or Sundays for two reasons: attendance at school chapels is mandatory, not voluntary; and the community that gathers in our chapels is not a community of believers, but a community of students whose religious diversity is sought and valued.

-Most often, thanks to the incredible generosity of our good neighbors at the Church at St. John the Divine, our chapel programs are held in the main sanctuary of the church.
-However, on occasion, we hold our chapel in Lowe Theater because it better supports the audio-visual or space needs of certain presentations or because St. John the Divine does not allow in their sanctuary professions of faith outside of the Judeo-Christian tradition.
+Most often, thanks to the incredible generosity of our good neighbors at The Church of St. John the Divine, our chapel programs are held in the main sanctuary of the church.
+However, on occasion, we hold chapel in our Lowe Theater because it better supports the audio-visual or space needs of certain presentations.

 Our chapels serve other important educational purposes as well.
 As the primary occasion when all students within a division gather, our chapels help us to build community and to attend to our community’s needs.
 In addition, our chapels provide students with valuable opportunities to showcase musical talents, exercise leadership, and develop speaking skills.